mister-coder/workflow-engine/src/engine/README_2.md

 | `status`      | Optional status applied after transition     |
 | `permissions` | Optional roles allowed to perform the action |
 ```
+If permissions is omitted, the action is available to all roles.

+## Determinism & Validation
+For any given combination of:
+1. currentStepKey
+2. action

+there must be at most one transition.

+If no matching transition exists, the engine rejects the action.
+This prevents invalid state changes and enforces workflow correctness.

 ## Blueprint JSON Example